-With key Type 4 :
+Type 4 panel with key:

 1. Move the control lever to the neutral position.

 2. Insert the key in the ON/STOP starter switch.

 3. Turn the key a quarter-turn to the right (on C4 and A4 panel).
 All the warning lamps come on and the acoustic alarm sounds.
 After a few seconds, only the engine oil pressure and Battery charge lamps do lit.